TheRealKasumi/NikoLight/documentation/knowledge.md

 power = current x 5.0
 ```

-Assuming there will be 800 LEDs connected to NikoLight, the theoretical current draw could reach 800 x 0.048 = 38.4A.
+Assuming there will be 800 LEDs connected to NikoLight (typical setup), the theoretical current draw could reach 800 x 0.048 = 38.4A.
 At 5V this equals a power draw of 192W.
 Such high currents would easily overload the voltage regulators of any NikoLight board and the wiring would become very challening.
 Most likely it could even cause trouble to get that amout of power from you vehicle.
 Luckily, the power draw is a lot lower in real world applications.
 First of all the power draw of the LEDs will be a little bit lower in practice.
+Usually the LED draw around 14mA.
-But most important the maximum brightness of all channels will most likely never be used.
+But most important the maximum brightness of all channels will most likely never be used at the same time.
+In a real world appliaction you will likely not set any brightness value higher than 30-50%.
+This reduces the power draw significantly.

+Each NikoLight board allows to set a custom current/power limit in the software.
+Assuming the LEDs are configured correctly, the board will always enforce these limit.
+This means when there is no misconfiguration, it should not be possible to overload or destroy the regulators when the system is in a healthy stage and working correctly.
+The range of the adjustable current/power limit depends on the used board version.

+> :information_source: There are also so called WS2812C LEDs, which are a low power version of the WS2812B LEDs.
+> When you require a very high number of LEDs, these can be a good alternative.
+> Since it is a low power version, these will obviously offer a lower brightness.